Dr. Miranda Fidler-Benaoudia

 To learn more about the study, visit ayacancerAB.com.

 Recognizing that exercise is an important lifestyle factor to improve physical fitness and quality of life after cancer, the Adolescents and Young Adults becoming Physically Active after Cancer Trial, or AYA-PACT, was launched.
 The overall aim of the study is to see how a mobile health (mHealth) physical activity intervention helps to support a healthy lifestyle for AYA cancer survivors using a two-centered (Calgary and Edmonton) randomized controlled trial of 320 participants.
-Recruitment of AYA cancer survivors aged 15 to 39 years at diagnosis and within one year of treatment completion began in October 2021 and will be ongoing for two years.
+Recruitment of AYA cancer survivors aged 15 to 39 years at diagnosis and within one year of treatment completion began in October 2021 and will be ongoing till the end of 2024.
 Ultimately, this study could provide AYA cancer survivors with a simple and affordable mHealth intervention that benefits their physical and mental health.

 To learn more about the trial, please visit the study website at www.ayapact.com.